How To Secure Laravel API Authentication with Sanctum - Security Guide

 Implementation

-• User Model Configuration
+• Configuring the User Model

 <?php